Solar for your business

-In the SMUD service area over the past 20 years, hundreds of systems have been installed with very few leaks.
+It's not often that your roof leaks.
 Newer mounting systems are have improved resistance to leaks.
 Ask your contractor how your system will be mounted and how it will be sealed.

 Can I put it someplace else on my property other than my roof?

 Yes, many companies have large lots or acreage to accommodate ground-based systems or carports with solar installed.